InfiniteUniversea/InfiniteUniversea/AI.md

 <img src="ExtraFiles/PhotoFiles/AIFigure3.png" width = "350" align=center />
 </div>

-Laplace Smoothing : +1 value for each sample, to make sure no 0 effect the result
+Laplace Smoothing : +1 value for each sample, to guarantee no 0 effect the result